aristosv/lampstack-opencart/README.md

 # lampstack-opencart
 Apache - PHP - MariaDB - OpenCart

+Run the command below on a clean, minimal installation of Debian Stretch.
 ```
 bash <(wget --no-check-certificate -qO- https://raw.githubusercontent.com/aristosv/lampstack-opencart/master/lamp)
 ```
-Run the command above on a clean, minimal installation of Debian Stretch.

 You will be asked to enter some information and the script will install Apache, PHP, MariaDB and OpenCart.

 You will also be given 2 more options: